Suyooo/firefox-nowplaying/README.md

 Once you have installed the extension and connected the application, you can now click the extension icon in Firefox to start.
 The extension will be tracking the tab you activate it in - you can visit the same site in other tabs without affecting your Now Playing display.
 It will keep automatically updating the current song title until you click the extension icon again, close the tab, refresh or leave the page.

-If it works, you should see two new files, `nowplaying.txt` and `nowplaying.html`, created in the same folder as the application.
+If it everything is set up correctly, you should see two new files, `nowplaying.txt` and `nowplaying.html`, created in the same folder as the application.
+From now on, all you need to do to start using your Now Playing overlay is click the extension icon - no need to start a background app or update configuration, just the addon is enough!

 You have two ways of using this extension with OBS: